-The permanent failover scenario is acceptable if the original VM and VM replica are located in the same site and are nearly equal in terms of resources.
+We recommend you to perform permanent failover only if the original VM and its replica are located in the same site and are nearly equal in terms of resources.
 In this case, users will not experience any latency in ongoing operations.
+Otherwise, perform failback.

 The permanent failover operation is performed in the following way:

 - Veeam Backup & Replication removes snapshots (restore points) of the VM replica from the snapshot chain and deletes associated files from the datastore.
 Changes that were written to the snapshot delta file are committed to the VM replica disk files to bring the VM replica to the most recent state.

 - Veeam Backup & Replication removes the VM replica from the list of replicas in the Veeam Backup & Replication console.

 - To protect the VM replica from corruption after permanent failover is complete, Veeam Backup & Replication reconfigures the replication job: adds the VM replica in the list of processed VMs and adds the original VM to the list of exclusions.
 When the replication job starts, the original VM is skipped from processing.
 As a result, no data is written to the working VM replica.